 - Removal of sliding, collapsible and rolling shutter doors:

 These doors open either by sliding, folding back or rolling upwards and downward.
 They are now removed and will be verified by the Accord.
 Where required, they are replaced by new, outward opening doors equipped with a push-bar technique.
 This will enable a faster and safer evacuation in case of an emergency.

 - Removal of locking feature:

-All factories producing for H&M Group must have clear evacuation routes.
+All factories producing for the H&M group must have clear evacuation routes.
 This is why any locks at all factory entrances must be easily opened from the inside with one manual motion, for example a push bar complying with international standards.